seancorc/NASDAQLite/INSTALL.md

 orders in the market) will not fill.

-You can also create a new asset with by typing 'create' and then being prompted to input the name of the asset you'd like to create.
+You can also create a new asset by typing 'create' and then being prompted to input the name of the asset you'd like to create.
 Note: assets are automatically turned to be all uppercase once created.

-When finished on the current account, you can either logout by typing 'logout' or save and quit by typing 'quit'.
-Note: all information from the current session will be saved for later use.
+When finished on the current account, you can either logout by typing 'logout' or quit by typing 'quit'.
+Note: all information from the current session will be saved in the 'data' directory for later use.